dtbkhanh/dtbkhanh.github.io/_posts/2025-05-18-bibitor-inventory-sales-analysis.md

   <h2 id="2-1-data-health-check" style="font-weight: bold;">2.1.
 Initial Data Health Check</h2>
 </div>

+#### 📜 **SQL Script:** `01.
+Initial Analysis.sql`

-Before any deep dive, ensuring the data's integrity was crucial.
-The **`Initial Analysis.sql`** script acted as our data auditor, meticulously checking for common pitfalls like missing entries, zero values in critical financial columns, and inconsistencies that could skew our results.
+Before diving deep into the data, ensuring its integrity was crucial.
+This meant meticulously checking for common issues like missing entries, zero values in critical financial columns, and inconsistencies that could skew results.

 ## 🔑 Key Actions & Questions:
 - **Identifying invalid entries:** Are there sales, purchase, or pricing records with missing or zero dollar/price amounts?